 Chapter 13 Auto Financing Process:

-- You apply for a loan with a company that specializes in Chapter 13 Bankruptcy Loans (like WA Auto Credit)
+- You contact someone who specializes in Chapter 13 Bankruptcy Loans (like WA Auto Credit)

 - We review your bankruptcy and credit to figure what programs you will qualify for.

 - We filter your probable loan criteria against the available dealers’ inventory to help you find as many vehicle options as possible based on the monthly payment and down payment you feel comfortable with.